ivanslapnicar/Arrowhead.jl/README.md

 U=E.vectors
 ```

-For furthaer examples see the file [runtests.jl](tests/runtests.jl).
+For further examples see the file [runtests.jl](tests/runtests.jl).

-The package contains routines for __forward stable__ algorithms which compute:
+The package contains functions for __forward stable__ algorithms which compute:
 * all eigenvalues and eigenvectors of a real symmetric arrowhead matrices,
 * all eigenvalues and eigenvectors of rank-one modifications of diagonal matrices (DPR1), and
 * all singular values and singular vectors of half-arrowhead matrices.